 (Houston, TX), a week-long summer program that focused on premiering a series of contemporary works, presenting career-focused lectures by visiting artists, and furthering opportunities to both students and professionals across the country.

+Recently, Quiroga completed an artist residency with the Clear Creek Independent School District, where he composed various works for Intermediate and High School bands within the district.
 An avid educator, Quiroga has held and maintained a private studio in the greater Houston area for the last fifteen years where he has taught percussion, composition, music theory, music appreciation, and percussion ensembles.
-Quiroga also facilitated the creation of the Music Composition program at Lone Star College, where he teaches on a variety of topics.
+Quiroga also facilitated the creation of the Music Composition program at Lone Star College, where he taught on a variety of topics, including Music Composition, Music Theory, and Music Appreciation.